-NI Health: Number of people waiting 12 hours or more in A&E rises 25%
+A&E waiting times are catastrophic, NI doctors say

 - Published

+Waiting times in emergency departments show emergency care is in a catastrophic crisis, doctors have said.

-The number of patients waiting more than 12 hours in Northern Ireland's emergency departments has risen by 25% between March 2022 and March 2023.
+The latest figures show number of patients who had to wait more than 12 hours in Northern Ireland's emergency departments has risen by 25% between March 2022 and March 2023.

 The government's target for emergency care is that no patient should wait longer than 12 hours.

+Dr McLaughlin said cross party-political leadership was required to engage with the crisis and to ensure there was a functioning emergency care system and wider health and social care service.

-Thursday's figures from the Department of Health show that in March 2023, 10,243 people waited for more than 12 hours.
+Thursday's figures from the Department of Health show that last month 10,243 people waited for more than 12 hours.

 In the same month in 2022 that figure was 8,195.